HakimiX/BusinessIntelligence/Assignment1/Assignment1.md

 ```

-The **generate_csv()** function generates a CSV file with the right format (utf-8) and rows (Street, City, Price, Sqm, Price per sqm).
+The **generate_csv()** method generates a CSV file with the right format (utf-8) and rows (Street, City, Price, Sqm, Price per sqm).
 The function also translates the downloaded data/format into readable CSV format, because a CSV file is comma separated, so the function replaces all ' * ' with ' , '.
 Price_per_sqm is also calculated by dividing price with sqm `int(price) // int(sqm)`

 ```python